-Template Identifier 32-726-17T Rev 1
+Template Identifier 32-726-17T R ev 1

-Document Identifier 229-T2208 Rev 1
+Document Identifier 555-RSR2023 R ev 1

 Effective Date April 2022

-• The relevant section of the risk assessment shall be issued with a Transmittal Note to the Supervisor nominated as the responsible person; and the names of workmen who have received instruction on the work content and the sequence of the activities listed in the risk assessment shall be recorded, and their competence established.
+- Completed risk assessment shall be handed to the Eskom project manager representative for comment and approval. - The relevant section of the risk assessment shall be issued with a Transmittal Note to the Supervisor nominated as the responsible person; and the names of workmen who have received instruction on the work content and the sequence of the activities listed in the risk assessment shall be recorded, and their competence established.
 This instruction shall be done through an interpreter if required and recorded on the Pre-Job Brief (Daily Safe Task Instructions), with reference to applicable Risk Assessments.